Leading Imperfectly: The value of being authentic for student leaders and human beings.

 • Recognize the importance of having refined social skills to make conversations less awkward and more productive

 • Contrast the difference between introverts and extroverts and how that effects networking

 Will they make fun of my sheets?

 Stepping on campus as a new student is an emotion-packed time.
 Am I going to fit in here?
 Are people going to make fun of my sheets?
 Is anyone going to date me?
 How do I study again?
 Am I the only one who is going to miss my parents?
 When students are faced with anxiety, they have two options: they can channel that energy towards fear or towards excitement.
 In this engaging talk, first-year students will be challenged to create their own college experience.
-As a student who was miserable and homesick during his first year of college, James later got involved on campus, fell in love with his school and went on to become a prominent student leader.
-In this keynote, James will share the stories of his freshman year, normalizing many of the emotions first-year students have.
-He will encourage new students to get involved on campus and challenge them to choose their own path in college.
+As a student who was miserable and homesick during my first year of college, I later got involved on campus, fell in love with my school and went on to become a prominent student leader.
+In this keynote, I will share the stories of my freshman year, normalizing many of the emotions first-year students have.
+I will encourage new students to get involved on campus and challenge them to choose their own path in college.

 • Realize that feelings of homesickness, feeling alone, and being mentally lost are normal for first-year college students.